 What to consider before buying DJ headphones?

 If you are new to the world of DJ headphones, you need to know it is not like an ordinary headphone, rather it has several different angles to it, and you need to be vigilant about some of the categories.
-Here is an overview of the features you need to keep in mind while investing in DJ headphones.
+Here is an overview of the features you need to keep in mind while searching for DJ headphones.

 Another thing you need to keep in mind while checking the audio quality is the frequency rate.
 It should be rather flat so that you can easily hear the entire frequency response clearly.
 On top of that, a good bass sound is extremely important.
 In some cases, your DJ mixer or DJ controller affects the sound quality of your headphones.